nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 By reading the following article we can do the following: [The article](https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/)

-Reading that article, what we can do instead of seeing the changes of the repo one by one, we can dumpaer the old versions of this git repository, for this there is a tool called ***GitTools*** that basically allows us to do this that i just mentioned and more.
+Reading that article, what we can do instead of seeing the changes of the repo one by one, we can dump the old versions of this git repository, for this there is a tool called ***GitTools*** that basically allows us to do this that i just mentioned and more.

 <p align = "center">
 <img src = "/assets/images/img-secret/github.png">
 </p>

-Ok, first we go to where we have this tool installed (in my case in / opt) and we are going to use the following command: *** / opt / GitTools / Extractor / extractor.sh local-web / dump (specify the name of the folder) ***.
+Ok, first we go to where we have this tool installed (in my case in / opt) and we are going to use the following command: ***/ opt / GitTools / Extractor / extractor.sh local-web / dump (specify the name of the folder)***.

 And as we can see, we already have the previous versions of that repository (and we know it from the hashes of the commits that have been assigned) and now we can view the content of those directories more easily.